-The concept is officially titled the “Hexa Space Concept” though internally it’s referenced as the “HND-7,” signifying that it’s the seventh concept in a long line of future looking design studies from Hyundai that also included the previous HND-4 Blue-Will
+The concept is officially titled the “Hexa Space Concept” though internally it’s referenced as the “HND-7,” signifying that it’s the seventh concept in a long line of future looking design studies from Hyundai that also included the previous HND-4 Blue-Will and HED-5 i-Mode.

 The Hexa Space Concept shows off the latest take on Hyundai’s "Fluidic Sculpture" design language and can manage to seat up to eight despite its wheelbase only measuring in at 9 feet.
 The key is the innovative seating arrangement, where the seats feature hexagonal-shapes and fit together almost like a puzzle.